 Does my ET degree need to be from an accredited program?

-Students must have an ABET Accredited Associates degree in Engineering Technology.
+Students must have an ABET Accredited Associates degree in Engineering Technology or meet one of our options for an exception.
 Students may be admitted to the program, but may take no more than 12 hours of ETM courses without the appropriate Associates degree.

 What prior coursework will transfer into the program?

+The ETM program director will be glad to meet with you and determine courses that will lilkely transfer.
+This will include 31 hours of techncial credit from your ET degree.
+For an inital review send an unofficial transcript to firstname.lastname@example.org.
+Please do not email any documents with you SSN showing.
 When you apply for admissions to USC Upstate, you must request official copies of transcripts be sent to the Office of Admissions.
-If you are accepted to USC Upstate, your transcripts will be sent to the Division of Natural Sciences and Engineering office.
-The Division Chair will evaluate your transcripts relative to the program and determine what courses will transfer into the program.
-You will receive notification from the Division that you have been accepted into the program along with your advisor’s name.
-At that point, you should contact your adviser to discuss the results and to make a multi-year plan for completing the program.
+If you are accepted to USC Upstate, your transcripts will be sent to the Chair of the Department of Informatics and Engineering systemes.
+The Chair will evaluate your transcripts relative to the program and determine what courses will transfer into the program.

 How many credit hours can I transfer from a technical college?